PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Input.md

 also specify input in a [CHOOSE command](Procedure-Steps#Basic-Commands ), a form step or an SQLI step.
-In addition, in a [processed report](Processed-Reports ), columns can be flagged for input in the report itself (by flagging the *Input Column* in the *Report Columns* form).
+In addition, in a [processed report](Processed-Report ), columns can be flagged for input in the report itself (by flagging the *Input Column* in the *Report Columns* form).